fhillemann/code_review_checklist/README.md

 This checklist and the app are shared under a [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/), allowing reuse and adaptation for non-commercial purposes, provided attribution is given.
 If you use, build on, or adapt this app, please attribute as follows:

-> Adapted from the Code Review Checklist available at https://github.com/fhillemann/code_review_checklist (TO DO: "and archived at https://doi.org/10.12345/zenodo.12345"), licensed under CC BY-NC 4.0.
+> Adapted from the Code Review Checklist available at https://github.com/fhillemann/code_review_checklist and archived at https://doi.org/10.5281/zenodo.15649079, licensed under CC BY-NC 4.0.

 ---